-Mr. Dawson stated that production efficiency in systems and administrative efficiency in funding led to successful housing policy.
-He noted that the Task Force recommended focus on the following action items: (1) Develop a coordinated housing system; (2) Increase affordable housing production, rehabilitation, and preservation; (3) Protect and promote neighborhoods; (4) Ensure accountability to the public; and (5) Increase City investment in prioritizing housing and neighborhoods He recommended in the organizational structure and a leadership role to coordinate a community-wide system with housing and serving providers.
+Mr. Dawson noted that the Task Force recommended focus on the following action items: (1) Develop a coordinated housing system; (2) Increase affordable housing production, rehabilitation, and preservation; (3) Protect and promote neighborhoods; (4) Ensure accountability to the public; and (5) Increase City investment in housing.
+He recommended prioritizing housing and neighborhoods in the City's organizational structure and a leadership role to coordinate a community-wide system with housing and serving providers.
 He suggested stabilizing the homeownership rate by stabilizing production, rehabilitation, and preservation of affordable homes and for affordable rental units; creating housing opportunities for the most vulnerable residents; and removing barriers to housing production.
 He recommended addressing the impact of rising property taxes on affordability; preventing and mitigating displacement; and reducing housing discrimination and expanding opportunity.
 He suggested creation of a governance structure for oversight and public engagement.
 He recommended development of a 10-year financing plan for affordable housing production and preservation.

 Mr. Dawson offered the following potential funding strategies: (1) Replace lost CDBG and HOME Awards; (2) Address the supply-demand mismatch; (3) Eliminate overspending among cost-burdened individuals; (4) Catch up with loss of inventory; and (5) Keep up with current conditions.
-He noted that existing issues led to losses of millions or billions of dollars in San Antonio and addressing them could lead to economic improvements and higher quality of life for residents.
-He stated that water, transportation, energy, and housing were the pillars of San Antonio's economic infrastructure.
 He noted that current housing-related expenditures totaled \$8.3 million in General Fund spending on affordable housing, \$4.4 million in General Fund spending on other housing, \$39.7 million in Restricted Funds, and \$47 million in tax exemptions.
-He stated that Capital Spending on General Fund Housing fell far short of spending on the other pillars and this indicated a priority problem rather than a He proposed a new funding structure based on leveraging resources to resource problem. increase General Fund allocations and building public confidence to approve an Affordable Housing Bond if the City Charter was amended to allow it.
+He stated that Capital Spending on General Fund Housing fell far short of spending on the other pillars and this indicated a priority problem rather than a resource problem.
+He proposed a new funding structure based on leveraging resources to increase General Fund allocations and building public confidence to approve an Affordable Housing Bond if the City Charter was amended to allow it.
 He stated that the funding requested would total 4% of the City's projected General Fund Revenue over the next 10 years.
 He noted that the budget request for Fiscal Year 2019 totaled \$20 million including the following: 1) \$2 million to increase City Staff and build capacity; 2) \$2 million to increase funding for the Under One Roof Program; 3) \$2 million to increase funding for the Minor Home Repair Program; 4) \$1 million to establish a Risk Mitigation Fund for displacement; 5) \$5 million for the Homebuyer Down Payment Assistance Program; and 6) \$8 million for neighborhood improvements and gap financing for affordable rental housing.